z-prince/mod-0-project-be/3section/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the project has gone so far.

 - Have the time estimates matched up with your experience?
+The time estimates have felt sufficient but I have allotted enough time to experimant and tinker with things which I think is a luxury I might not have if I had children or other obligations outside of my full time job.

 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
+I have a clear goal of what I want to get done but in no specific amount of time.
+That being said I have had plenty of time for leisure as well as time to accomplish my educational goals.
+I should be more dilligent in creating specific time blocks though to ensure I am using my time wisely as opposed to freestyling my schedule.

 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+I think I work best in closer to four hour blocks when it comes to this field.
+It is easy to get lose track of time for me but I also take breaks when needed.
+I fell like that might contribute to a lack of other responsibilities as well though.
+I have downloaded the pomodoro chrome extension and I have been working on incorporating it into my routine.
+The other night I was stuck on something in the homework and I went to make dinner and figured it out almost as soon as I got back which felt great though so I do understand the necessity for periodic breaks.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of the project, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).